xquery-mode/cider-any/README.markdown

-# Cider Any
+# Oook

-Evaluate anything in cider.
+Evaluate XQuery documents in a different ways.

 # XQuery